python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_marimo.md

 # Marimo

 # To start Marimo first go to the website linked below.

+NOTE: Change this to use `pip install marimo` and `marimo edit whatever.py`

  https://marimo.io/
  -> This will take you to the website where you will start using Marimo.